What is a blackguard?

 One of the characteristics of Hiberno (Irish) English is that there are many words commonly used in speech that are archaic in standard British English.

-The works of Ben Jonson, annotated in 1816 by William Gifford
+The Works of Ben Jonson, annotated in 1816 by William Gifford

 Crime

-By the late Eighteenth century had become more directly associated with criminality.
-This association continued but blackguard had faded into obsolescence in British English by the 1950s.
-It has remained in common use in Ireland and amongst the Irish diaspora.
+By the late 18th Century blackguard had become more directly associated with criminality.
+This association continued but the word had faded into obscurity in British English by the 1950s.